 Imagine sipping drinks while suspended 100 feet in the sky.
-That’s just what I did at London in the Sky, the memorable event that takes socializing to a high level.
+That’s just what I did at London in the Sky, the memorable event that takes socializing to the highest level.
 London in the Sky is part of the Events in the Sky franchise, which was launched in Belgium 10 years ago, and has expanded to nearly 50 locations around the world, including Athens, Las Vegas, Brussels, and Malta.

 I’d heard a lot about the unique culinary experience and was interested in doing it.
 So when I found out the event was set to take off in London, I made plans to take part in this unforgettable, high-flying adventure.
 If you’re interested in taking off on Events in the Sky, here are some things you should know: